 Director Roland Emmerich first appeared in his native Germany with films such as The Noah’s Ark Principle (1984), Making Contact/Joey (1986), Ghost Chase (1987) and Moon 44 (1990), before having a big breakthrough in the West with Universal Soldier (1992).
-Emmerich then went onto make increasingly larger scaled genre films, specializing in lavish, state of the art effects with the likes of Stargate (1994), the massive worldwide success of Independence Day (1996), the ill-regarded Godzilla (1998), the non-genre American War of Independence film The Patriot (2000) and subsequent to this, 10,000 BC (2008), 2012 (2009), the non-genre historical Shakespeare conspiracy film Anonymous (2011), the action film and White House Down (2013), the true-life gay rights drama Stonewall (2015) and Independence Day: Resurgence (2016) and the war film Midway (2019) and the disaster movie Moonfall (2022).
+Emmerich then went onto make increasingly larger scaled genre films, specializing in lavish, state of the art effects with the likes of Stargate (1994), the massive worldwide success of Independence Day (1996), the ill-regarded Godzilla (1998), the non-genre American War of Independence film The Patriot (2000) and subsequent to this, 10,000 BC (2008), 2012 (2009), the non-genre historical Shakespeare conspiracy film Anonymous (2011), the action film and White House Down (2013), the true-life gay rights drama Stonewall (2015), Independence Day: Resurgence (2016) and the war film Midway (2019) and the disaster movie Moonfall (2022).
 While most of these, particularly Independence Day, were big successes, they were less effective as science-fiction films.
 Roland Emmerich has a bad tendency to sketch characterization in single dimensional clichés and rely solely on big scale effects and spectacle.

 An idea of the book’s basic credibility can perhaps be gleaned by looking at its two authors – Art Bell is a former host of a US-syndicated paranormal radio show whose greatest claim to fame was the dissemination of the notion that there was a UFO in the Halle-Boppe comet (an idea that was subsequently taken seriously by the Heaven’s Gate cult).
 Whitley Strieber was a former horror writer – see Wolfen (1981) and The Hunger (1983) – who claimed to have been abducted and anally probed by aliens and that he is able to pick up alien messages from an implant they left in his ear – see Communion (1989) – and that the information given to him about the future of climate change in The Coming Global Superstorm was provided to him by a mystery stranger that appeared to him in a vision in a Toronto hotel room.
 This perhaps says where the serious science in their book is coming from.